alihaider4189/neocortexapi/MyProject/README.md

             4.Temporal Memory

         2. HTM starts with the assumption that everything the neocortex does is based on memory and recall of sequences of patterns
-                 �Hierarchical temporal memory (HTM) is a machine learning algorithm inspired by the information processing mechanisms of the human neocortex and consists of a spatial pooler
+                 —Hierarchical temporal memory (HTM) is a machine learning algorithm inspired by the information processing mechanisms of the human neocortex and consists of a spatial pooler
                     (SP) and temporal memory (TM).